ioccc-src/winner/inc/README.md

 ##  Why the name inc?

-We use inc because "include" would be misleading for both C and because the contents of HTML files under [inc](/inc) is not really included by the web server nor the browser.
+We use inc because "include" would be misleading for both C and because the contents of HTML files under [inc](/inc) are not really included by the web server or the browser.
 Content of HTML files is processed by tools in the [build-ioccc repo](https://github.com/ioccc-src/build-ioccc/tree/master).
 Processing can include substitution of strings of the form _%%CURDS%%_ with some command line supplied value by the tool in question.